shivannis/xandr-docs-public/xandr-docs/articles/monetize/campaign-monitor.md

 The Campaign Monitor gives you a visual of line item and campaign delivery by using pacing bars.
 Pacing bars are displayed any place you've set a budget.
 The pacing bar is used to gauge how far along you are in your budget compared to where you should be.
 It also tells you what % you are pacing to.

 The color of the pacing bar is also based on how close you are to pacing so you can quickly view a line item or campaign's health.
-If your pacing bar is grey it's because we don't have flight dates for the line item or the campaign and therefore, cannot determine how far along the line item or campaign should be. **If you'd like to see the line item or campaign pacing compared to expected pacing, please read [Getting the Most out of Campaign Monitor](campaign-monitor.md) below**.
+If your pacing bar is grey it's because we don't have flight dates for the line item or the campaign and therefore, cannot determine how far along the line item or campaign should be. **If you'd like to see the line item or campaign pacing compared to expected pacing, please read** [Getting the Most out of Campaign Monitor](campaign-monitor.md#getting-the-most-out-of-campaign-monitor), **below**.

 | Lifetime Pacing Bar | Yesterday Pacing Bar |
 |---|---|